UtkarshAlshi/CapitalRL/README.md

+# 📈 CapitalRL
-# 📈 Deep Reinforcement Learning for Portfolio Management
+### Deep Reinforcement Learning for Portfolio Management

 **A Self-Designed RL System for Indian Equity Markets**

 Not a tutorial clone.
 Not a Kaggle script.

-This project treats portfolio management as a sequential decision-making problem and solves it using deep reinforcement learning, realistic market constraints, and real Indian equity data.
+**CapitalRL** treats portfolio management as a *sequential decision-making problem* and solves it using deep reinforcement learning, realistic market constraints, and real Indian equity data.

-I designed and implemented an end-to-end reinforcement learning pipeline that learns how to dynamically allocate capital across multiple stocks and cash, optimizing long-term portfolio growth while accounting for transaction costs, market dynamics, and risk.
+This project implements an **end-to-end reinforcement learning pipeline** that learns how to dynamically allocate capital across multiple stocks and cash, optimizing long-term portfolio growth while accounting for transaction costs, market dynamics, and risk.

 ---

-## 💡 Why This Project Exists
+## 💡 Why CapitalRL Exists

-Most trading projects focus on predicting prices. **Real portfolio management is about allocating capital over time.**
+Most trading projects focus on predicting prices.
+**Real portfolio management is about allocating capital over time.**

-This project is built around that idea.
+CapitalRL is built around that idea.

-### Key Principles
+### Core Principles

 - Decisions are sequential, not independent
 - Capital is finite